 Your ideal first card depends on your goals (A vacation?
 Cash for a splurge?).
 But here are some types to consider.

-- Flat-rate cash-back cards: Cards that give you the same amount back for every transaction (such as Capital One’s Quicksilver and the Citi Double Cash) have the advantage of simplicity, Cothern says.
+- Flat-rate cash-back cards: Cards that give you the same amount back for every transaction (such as the Capital One Quicksilver and the Citi Double Cash) have the advantage of simplicity, Cothern says.
 You can look at your spending from the previous years, do the math and know how much you’re likely to earn.
 The redemption process is usually streamlined for these types of cards, too – you literally cash out for statement credits or direct deposits.

 “The flat cash-back cards are easy to understand, so you don’t get confused up front,” Cothern says.